 Many customers want a simple, but secure way to embed content that can be accessed by both external (users who do not have a registered account in Sigma) and internal user (users who access Sigma only through an embed, inside a parent application).

-To enable this, Sigma supports authenticating secure embeds using JSON Web Tokens (JWTs).
-Signing your secure embed URLs with JWTs has several advantages, but a few limitations too:
+To enable this, Sigma supports authenticating secure embeds using JSON Web Tokens (JWT).

 Benefits of JWT